rricharz/Tek4010/README.md

 recompile the program each time you update from the repository if you are using Ubuntu.
 I have tested this on my Macintosh with Virtualbox and Ubunto, and it works very well!

-There is a file "captured_data" in the repo, which you can use to test the tek4010 emulator.
+There is a file "dodekagon.plt" in the repo, which you can use to test the tek4010 emulator.
-"captured_data" was produced in 2.11 BSD using my program "dodekagon".
+"dodekagon.plt" was produced in 2.11 BSD using my program "dodekagon".
 Type

 	./tek4010 -noexit cat dodekagon.plt